SiamIslamSagor/your-pass/FRONTEND-REQUIREMETNS.md

 ---

 This detailed breakdown provides all necessary information to develop the client-side of YOURPASS efficiently.
 Let me know if you need additional clarification or enhancements!

+### Password Checking Feature

+1.  **Feature Overview**:

+    - Allow users to test their password's strength and check if it has been compromised in known data breaches.
+    - Provide suggestions for improving weak passwords.

+2.  **Implementation Approach**:

+    - Use a third-party API like **Have I Been Pwned** to check if the password appears in known breaches.
+    - Calculate password strength locally using metrics like length, complexity (symbols, numbers, etc.), and dictionary checks.

+Let me know if you’re ready to explore this feature in detail.

+### Simple and Easy-to-Develop Features

+Here are some user-demanded features that are simple to implement:

+1.  **Password Usage Counter**:

+    - Display how many times a password has been accessed.
+    - Helps users identify frequently used passwords for prioritizing updates.

+2.  **In-App Notifications**:

+    - Inform users about expired passwords, account recovery reminders, or app updates.
+    - Easy to implement using a simple notification system.

+3.  **Custom Tags for Passwords**:

+    - Users can add tags (e.g., "banking," "social media") for easier filtering.
+    - Tags improve organization and searchability.

+4.  **Quick Copy**:

+    - Add a "Copy" button next to passwords or usernames for quick copying to the clipboard.
+    - Indicate success with a toast notification (e.g., "Copied to clipboard!").

+5.  **Recently Viewed Passwords**:

+    - Show a list of recently accessed passwords for convenience.

+6.  **Color-Coded Categories**:

+    - Assign colors to categories (e.g., blue for work, green for personal).
+    - Enhance the visual experience and make categories stand out.